 Right to Due Process

 To safeguard the protected person’s right to due process, he or she is usually provided with notice of a guardianship action and is entitled to attend legal proceedings related to guardianship.
-The protected person may obtain representation by an attorney, present evidence, confront those desiring the guardianship and cross-examine witnesses.
+The protected person may be represented by an attorney, present evidence, confront those desiring the guardianship, and cross-examine witnesses.

 We treat you like family.
 Whether a guardianship or conservatorship, the ultimate goal is to protect your loved ones in a manner that is effective, legal and ethical.
 Contact us for a free consultation.